Japanese Shorthorn

-The Japanese Shorthorn (日本短角種, Nihon Tankaku Washu) is a breed of small Japanese beef cattle.
+The Japanese Shorthorn (日本短角種, Nihon Tankaku Washu) is a Japanese breed of small beef cattle.
 It is one of six native Japanese cattle breeds, and one of the four Japanese breeds known as wagyū, the others being the Japanese Black, the Japanese Brown and the Japanese Polled.

 All wagyū cattle derive from cross-breeding in the early twentieth century of native Japanese cattle with imported stock, mostly from Europe.
 In the case of the Japanese Shorthorn, the principal foreign influence was from the Shorthorn, with some contribution from the Ayrshire and Devon breeds.

 History

 Cattle were brought to Japan from China at the same time as the cultivation of rice, in about the second century AD, in the Yayoi period.
 Until about the time of the Meiji Restoration in 1868, they were used only as draught animals, in agriculture, forestry, mining and for transport, and as a source of fertiliser.
 Milk consumption was unknown, and – for cultural and religious reasons – meat was not eaten.
 Cattle were highly prized and valuable, too expensive for a poor farmer to buy.